justoneplanet/protobuf-objc/README.md

 Once you have generated the .pb.h and .pb.m files from the .proto files, you can then add them to your project.
 However, in order to build properly there is a one time, per project, configuration process to integrate the runtime source files.

-- Open your existing project and a reference to the "ProtocolBuffers" project found in /src/runtime.
+- Open your existing project and a reference to the "ProtocolModels" project found in /src/runtime.
-- Add "ProtocolBuffers" as a Direct Dependency of your build target.
+- Add "ProtocolModels" as a direct dependency of your build target.
-- Often, it is nessisary to manually add the static library the runtime project creates to the list of libraries linked to your project
+- Often, it is necessary to manually add the static library the runtime project creates to the list of libraries linked to your project

 Some instructions and screenshots illustrating this process may be found in this project's wiki.